top of page

 In our community in the last year…

-We welcomed our new rabbi, Rabbi Faryn.
+We consecrated our new Or Shalom home on Cortland Avenue and formally installed our rabbi, Rabbi Faryn.

 We celebrated new babies, b’nai mitzvah, graduations and weddings.